Zekaric/ZTaskerWebPhp/ZDoc_MYT.md

 **2 - Install**<br />
 **3 - Use**<br />
  3.1 - Common Commands<br />
+  3.1.1 - L Command, Change list<br />
-  3.1.1 - O Command, Ordering the Project list<br />
+  3.1.2 - O Command, Ordering the list<br />
-  3.1.2 - V Command, Visibility setting of a Project<br />
+  3.1.3 - P Command, Visibility setting of a Project<br />
-  3.1.3 - L Command, Change list.<br />
  3.2 - Project List Commands<br />
   3.2.1 - A Command, Add a Project<br />
   3.2.2 - E Command, Edit a Project<br />
  3.3 - Task List Commands<br />
   3.3.1 - A Command, Add a Task<br />
-  3.3.2 - E Command, Edit a Project<br />
+  3.3.2 - E Command, Edit a Task<br />
   3.3.3 - S Command, Change the Status of a Task<br />
+  3.3.4 - T Command, Visibility setting of a Task<br />
-  3.3.4 - Tilde Command, Delete a Task<br />
+  3.3.5 - Tilde Command, Delete a Task<br />

 # 1 - Summary

-Mighty is a simple task tracker as well as a simple web program.
+My Tea is a simple task tracker as well as a simple web program.
 All work is performed on a command line prompt with simple commands.
 The ideal is speed of entry and speed of keeping it all in order.

 # 2 - Install